petergardfjall/dotfiles/cheat/sheets/go.cheat.md

 - `GET $GOPROXY/<module>/@v/<version>.zip`: returns the zip archive for that version of the given module.

+NOTE that `<module>` needs to be escaped (every uppercase letter is replaced with an exclamation mark and the lowercase letter).
+For example,

+    import "golang.org/x/mod/module"
+    ...
+    p, _ := module.EscapePath("github.com/GoogleCloudPlatform/cloudsql-proxy")

+yields `github.com/!google!cloud!platform/cloudsql-proxy`.

 New module versions that become available are found in the feed `https://index.golang.org/index`.